solution25com/paytrace-payment-shopware-6-solution25/README.md

 ## Checkout Experience

 The plugin integrates seamlessly into the Shopware 6 checkout, offering a smooth and intuitive payment process.
-Customers can choose between **Credit Card** and **ACH (eCheck)** payment methods provided by PayTrace, directly on the checkout page.
+Customers can choose between **Credit Card** and **ACH (eCheck)** payment methods provided by NMI, directly on the checkout page.

 ### ACH (eCheck) Payment